 We all want to be the ‘discoverer’ but the day of superman and superwoman is done, it’s all about alliances, teamwork and collaboration.

 Former Director-General, World Health Organization

 This is an exciting time to be doing science.
 I believe we are on the verge of making the kinds of scientific breakthroughs that will enable us to treat and prevent infectious diseases that today still kill about 14 million people per year.

 Dr. John Aitchison

-President, Center for Infectious Disease Research, speaking with the Seattle Business Journal
+President, Co-Director, Center for Global Infectious Disease Research, Seattle Children’s Research Institute, speaking with the Seattle Business Journal

 The fifth law of thermodynamics is that the rate of human connections is exponentially related to the rate of innovation.